 Teddy chortled.
 "You're welcome, Al. Good night."

-The next morning while the Potters were eating breakfast, Al and James fought over who got the toy that came in the cereal box.
+The next morning while the Potters were eating breakfast, Al and James fought over who got the toy from the cereal box.

 "Who got it last time?"
 Harry enquired.